 Use Case 3: Making a Backup of a File

-Backing up a file becomes a simple operation with pathlib
+Backing up a file becomes a simple operation with pathlib.
+Let's say we wish to make a backup of testfile.txt.

 pythonp = Path('testfile.txt') p.rename('testfile_backup.txt')